|

 Algebraic Innovations

 The Middle Ages also witnessed a major innovation: the birth of algebra.
 Mathematicians such as Al-Khwarizmi, who lived in the 9th century, formalized this discipline by establishing systematic methods for solving equations.
-His work, translated into Latin under the title “Algoritmi on Addition and Subtraction,” is emblematic of how algebra was integrated into mathematical practice in European schools.
+His work, translated into Latin under the title “Algoritmi on Addition and Subtraction,” is emblematic of how algebra was integrated into mathematical practice within European schools.

 Advances in Geometry and Trigonometry

-The Numeration Systems
+Numeration Systems

 Research in Applied Mathematics